-“Mission critical is a broad term that refers to any activity, device, service or system whose failure or disruption will cause a failure in business operations.
-The impact of mission critical failures on business can have huge financial repercussions,” says Greaves.
+’Mission critical’ is a broad term that refers to any activity, device, service or system whose failure or disruption would cause a failure in business operations.
+The impact of mission critical failures on business can have huge financial repercussions.

-According to research by Emerson Network Power and Ponemon Institute, the average cost of a data centre outage is USD 7 900 per minute and the average length of an outage is 86 minutes, making the average cost of a single event USD 679 400.
-Almost half (48%) of data centre outages are caused by human error.
+According to research by Emerson Network Power and Ponemon Institute, the average cost of a data centre outage is USD9000 per minute with the average cost of a single event USD740 000.
+Uninterrupted Power Supply (UPS) system failure is the number one cause of outages, with cybercrime being the fastest growing area of data centre outages.

-“As you can see from the above statistics and examples, the financial implications and the discomfort caused to companies and their customers are huge, which has led data centre users, owners and operators to ask what can be done.
-While failure and loss is sometimes inevitable in such operations, there are many actions that companies can take to minimise risks to their mission critical data centres,” says Greaves.
+The financial implications and the discomfort caused to companies and their customers are huge, which has led data centre users, owners and operators to ask what can be done.
+While failure and loss are sometimes inevitable in such operations, there are many actions that companies can take to minimise risks to their mission critical data centres.

-In order to build a highly efficient data centre, a specialist build team needs to be appointed to determine design criteria that have to be customised for the specific data centre.
+To build a highly efficient data centre, a specialist build team needs to be appointed to determine design criteria that need to be customised for the specific data centre.

-Generators, Uninterrupted Power Supply (UPS), cooling systems servers and other equipment have to be maintained periodically and therefore need to be installed in such a way that the maintenance activities can be executed with ease.
-Any electrical or mechanical component that forms part of the facility’s infrastructure can fail, so if you build for concurrent maintainability you can prevent failures by providing easy access to ongoing maintenance procedures.
+Generators, UPS, cooling systems, servers and other equipment need to be maintained periodically and therefore should be installed in such a way that the maintenance activities can be executed with ease.
+Any electrical or mechanical component that forms part of the facility’s infrastructure can fail, so building for concurrent maintainability can prevent failures by providing easy access to ongoing maintenance procedures.

 Intelligent monitoring systems can give data centre operators the insights they need to make strategic, time-sensitive decisions.
 These systems can monitor rack conditions, power, cooling systems and batteries in such a way that alerts are created before a failure occurs.

-As mentioned above, a large proportion (48%) of data centre outages are caused by human error, not equipment failure.
+Data centre outages can be caused by human error, not equipment failure.
 For example, accidental shutdowns are still a leading cause of data centre outages.

-Scenario planning can be complex as it has to address a wide range of possible disruptions to the data centre.
-Detailed scenario planning needs to address everything from the physical infrastructure and building location to power generation, critical systems and network infrastructure.
+Scenario planning can be complex as it needs to address a wide range of possible disruptions to the data centre.
+Detailed scenario planning should address everything from the physical infrastructure and building location to power generation, critical systems and network infrastructure.
+Scenario planning should entail:

 Aurecon has developed a Work Method Statement that is being used successfully by data centres to minimise failures.

-“We’ve found that a combination of engineering specifications, design documents, operational matrixes and implementation plans need to be developed to help clients understand how their facility is meant to operate, how the individual systems can fail, how this failure impacts the entire data centre and how they will identify these failures.
-Understanding all the various aspects is a critical part of avoiding mission critical outages,” asserts Greaves.
+A combination of engineering specifications, design documents, operational matrixes and implementation plans need to be developed to help data centre operators understand how their facility is meant to operate, how the individual systems can fail, how this failure impacts the entire data centre and how they will identify these failures.
+Understanding all the various aspects is a critical part of avoiding mission critical outages.